hbkang0823/STAT6970/README.md

 # STAT6970
-This is a test git folder for WMU STAT 6970 FA2019
+This is a folder for WMU STAT 6970 FA2019